DBCDK/content-first/doc/endpoints.md

 Similarly entries for public writable lists can be implemented by having a list-entry `type`, and the `key` equal to the id for the list, - and then the list entries can also be found using the `/find` endpoint.
 If the owner of the list wants to reorder, the list should contain an array of object-ids, that represents the ordering.
 Similarly if the owner wants to be able to delete elements from the list, this can be done with a blacklist of entries, which the find result can be filtered by.

+The [integration test](../src/integration/v1-object_test.js) includes a sample usage flow, where you can see how the endpoint can be called.

 ### `POST /object` or `PUT /object/$id`

 Stores an object in the community service.